MicrosoftDocs/biztalk-docs/biztalk/core/accessing-soap-headers-in-wcf-messages-with-pipeline-components.md

 ---
 description: "Learn more about: Accessing SOAP Headers in WCF Messages with Pipeline Components"
-title: "Accessing SOAP Headers in WCF Messages with Pipeline Components | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Accessing SOAP Headers in WCF Messages with Pipeline Components" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "pipeline components, WCF services"
-  - "WCF services, pipeline components"
-  - "pipeline components, SOAP headers"
-  - "SOAP headers, pipeline components"
-  - "WCF services, SOAP headers"
-  - "SOAP headers, WCF messages" ms.assetid: 5e24afa3-b2e6-472e-8890-a47b59573304
-caps.latest.revision: 10
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Accessing SOAP Headers in WCF Messages with Pipeline Components
 To access the SOAP headers with the WCF adapters in pipeline components, you use a combination of the context property name, **InboundHeaders**, and the target namespace `http://schemas.microsoft.com/BizTalk/2006/01/Adapters/WCF-properties`.
 The WCF adapters copy custom SOAP headers and standard SOAP headers in the inbound messages to the **InboundHeaders** property.
 The WCF adapters also allow you to programmatically select the properties you would like to promote or write to the context properties programmatically.
 See [SOAP Headers with Published WCF Services](../core/soap-headers-with-published-wcf-services.md) for more details.